 Which one looks more seamless?

-Usually a standard sectional, because the layout is more predetermined and visually settled.
+Usually a standard sectional, because the arrangement is more predetermined and visually settled.

 Can a sectional fit a small living room?